 Our origins are located in the Niewino villages, near Bielsk Podlaski (Podlasie) in the 15th century.
-According to local historians and 19th century genealogists, the Książyk are members from the Niwiński family, a branch of the Paprzyca knights who settled in the area of Wyszki in Podlaskie during the 15th century.
-Paprzyca People are a prominent family from the Kuszaba Clan and the two names were frequently mixed up.
+According to local historians and 19th century genealogists, the Książyk are members of the Niwiński family, a branch of the Paprzyca knights who settled in the area of Wyszki in Podlaskie during the 15th century.
+Paprzyca People were a prominent family from the Kuszaba Clan and the two names were frequently mixed up.
 Along with other Paprzyca relatives, the Książyk were allowed to use the coat-of-arms of the clan.

 Other Książyk families established in Galicia, a region of Western Ukraine that was a province of Poland from 1540 to 1772 and from 1918 to 1939.
 Catholic Church records mention them in the village of Boryczówka (Parish of Trembowla) in the late 17th century.
-Most of these families emigrated to the US and Canada.
+Most of these Książyk families emigrated to the US and Canada.